-D. The application of a mechanical CPR device should be able to be completed in ten (10) seconds or less for pause of compressions.
+D. The application of a mechanical CPR device should be able to be completed in ten (10) seconds or less.

 E. It is critical to understand that mechanical CPR devices can worsen patient outcomes if application delays cardiac compression or is misplaced.
 Often manual CPR can provide superior results to mechanical CPR, especially in the untrained users' hands.